hemerajs/hemera/docs/api-versioning.md

 sidebar_label: Api versioning
 ---

-At first I recommend you to get more familiar with NATS it is a simple pub/sub system.
-In hemera every service is located by his topic name.
+At first I recommend you to get more familiar with NATS because it's just a simple pub/sub system.
+In hemera every service is located by his topic name and a topic in NATS is a subscriber.
-If you want provide a service with different versions you can represent it in the topic name.
+If you want to version your service you can represent it in the topic name.

 ## On service level